i2bc/n_terminal_lysine/README.md

 ## Note about the third-party tools

 In order to increase the reproducibility of the computational analyses we worked with conda environements and yml files to create them are given.
-Oherwise, softwares emboss (version 6.0) and R (version 4.1.2, including dplyr and ggplot2 libraries) are needed.
+Otherwise, softwares emboss (version 6.0) and R (version 4.1.2, including dplyr and ggplot2 libraries) are needed.

 ## Scripts and computing environment configuration